22.6 C

 Cash doesn’t realize that he’s being targeted by an invisible sniper as he dashes along the pathway; the assailant then quickly moves on to Stevie.

-Has the marksman hit his target?
+Has the shooter struck his mark?

 - Advertisement -